-To do this, you first have to discover users who have started Facebook fundraisers on behalf of your nonprofit.
+To do this, you first have to discover users who have started Facebook fundraisers or joined Challenges on behalf of your nonprofit.
 In our Ultimate Nonprofit Guide to Facebook Fundraisers, we break down the steps for how your organization can do this using the Daily Transaction Report and the newly released “Sort & Filter” function.

 After you’ve discovered the top fundraisers for your nonprofit, you can begin engaging with the users that have started them.
 Consider writing a personalized thank you note and sending it to the fundraisers.
 Thank the user who started the fundraiser, and then ask them to share the note on their personal Facebook page to thank their donors as well.

 We are so thankful that you started a Facebook fundraiser on behalf of the Southwest Animal Shelter.
 Donations from your fundraiser [describe impact].

 We would love to thank your donors as well.
 Would you be willing to share this note from us on your Facebook Timeline?

 ‘To the donors of [Campaign Name],